awsdocs/aws-sdk-for-javascript-v3/doc_source/cloudwatch-examples-sending-events.md

 To set up and run this example, you must first complete these tasks:
 + Install Node\.js\.
 For more information about installing Node\.js, see the [Node\.js website](https://nodejs.org)\.
 + Create a shared configurations file with your user credentials\.
 For more information about providing a shared credentials file, see [Loading Credentials in Node\.js from the Shared Credentials File](loading-node-credentials-shared.md)\.
-+ Create a Lambda function using the **hello\-world** blueprint to serve as the target for events\.
++ Create an AWS Lambda function using the **hello\-world** blueprint to serve as the target for events\.
 To learn how, see [ Step 1: Create an AWS Lambda function](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/LogEC2InstanceState.html) in the *Amazon CloudWatch Events User Guide*\.
 + Create an IAM role whose policy grants permission to CloudWatch Events and that includes `events.amazonaws.com` as a trusted entity\.
 For more information about creating an IAM role, see [ Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

 Use the following role policy when creating the IAM role\.